 What happens next

-We will endeavour to process your application as quickly as possible.
-Due to the nature of this licence and third party interest we will aim to grant licences within 30 working days of the application being made.
-This however is subject to receiving all required documentation:
+We aim to process your application as quickly as possible.
+Due to the nature of this licence and third party interest we will aim to grant licences within 30 working days of the application being made, subject to:

-- The application will be validated to ensure that the applicant has confirmed that they are the owner of the projection and agree to the licence conditions
+- The application being validated to ensure that the applicant has confirmed that they are the owner of the projection and agree to the licence conditions

-- The proposal will be reviewed and consideration given to alternative options, the effect on the highway and potential risk to the highway infrastructure and the public
+- The proposal being reviewed, and consideration given to alternative options, the effect on the highway and potential risk to the highway infrastructure and the public

 - Evidence of third party agreements will be reviewed if applicable